kclif9/hassactronneo/README.md

 #### Connection Errors
 - **Symptom**: Entities unavailable, cannot control system
 - **Possible Causes**:
-  - Actron Air Neo cloud service is down
+  - Actron Air cloud service is down
   - Your internet connection is disrupted
-  - Your Actron Neo system is offline
+  - Your Actron system is offline
 - **Solutions**:
   - Check your internet connection
-  - Verify the Actron Air Neo system is powered on and connected to WiFi
+  - Verify the Actron Air system is powered on and connected to WiFi
   - Check if the official Actron Air app can connect to your system

 #### Zone Control Issues